Timerxan/skills_graph/README.md

   Frontend: dynamic graph visualization

 ### How to use
+Simple way:
+* run `/ipython notebook/hh-ru_scraper.ipynb`,
+* set SEARCH_WORD to desired,
+* run all cells.

+For full dynamic visualization

-* Use scraper in `./scraper` folder to get more data.
+* run `/scraper/hh-ru_scraper.py` folder to scrape more data,
-* Use `preprocess.py` to format and filter tags data.
+* run `/scraper/preprocess.py` to format data,
+* add resulting file to `/data/for_visualization/` folder,
+* add new file name in `/data/for_visualization/index.json` file,
+* load index.html, new button with dynamic graph should appear.

 Visualization is based on JavaScript and few [Observable notebooks.](https://observablehq.com/@avk0?tab=notebooks)\
 Some additional Python visualization can be done using Ipython Notebook: `./scrapers/hh-ru_scraper.ipynb`